You are building

 Affiliate marketing works well for travel blogs (hotels, booking.com), food blogs (kitchen tools, meal kits), and any niche where you naturally recommend products.
 Sign up for Amazon Associates or individual brand affiliate programs, add honest recommendation posts, and earn a commission when readers buy through your link.

 Long-term, affiliate commissions and digital products outperform ad revenue at any traffic level.
 Ads fund the early months while you build.
-Most bloggers with sustainable, full-time income combine two or three streams — not just one.
+Most bloggers with sustainable, full-time income combine two or three streams instead of just one.

 Mobile Reading Check and Launch